 Learn To Compromise

 Unfortunately, you are not the centre of the group.
-It’s fine to suggest something (a change of route for example, or a stop-off at an attraction you really want to visit) but it’s important to remember that you shouldn’t insist on these suggestions.
+It’s okay to suggest something (a change of route, for example, or a stop-off at an attraction you really want to visit.)
+But it’s important to remember that you shouldn’t insist on these suggestions.

-Put your suggestion to the group, and then decide as a whole on the right course of action.
+Put your suggestion to the group, and then decide on the right course of action together.

-In my experience of group motorcycle riding, most people are quite amicable and are happy to make small changes to a route in order to accommodate you, so there’s really no need to assert yourself too much!
+In my experience of group motorcycle riding, most people are quite amicable and happy to make small changes to a route to accommodate you, so there’s really no need to assert yourself too much!

 Adjust Any Expectations